ImperialCollegeLondon/rcds_intro_cpp/Chapter01/README.md

 - Create and open the `Terminal`.

-- Try launching the bash comand that prints the text directly on screen.
+- Try launching some bash basic comands such as `~$ echo`, that prints the text directly on screen.

   - Write
     ```bash